acroscarrillo/Quantum_Geometric_Complexity/docs/src/index.md

 # How it all works
 ### What you already have
-So you did all the hard work and have a functioning and hopefully well documented code somewhere in your machine.
+So you did all the hard work and have a functioning and hopefully well documented code somewhere in your machine doing all the science.
 Now you wish to share it to the outside world in a professional and respectable manner.
 You are in the right place, however I dont want to know how you organised your code.

 I believe respectable *scientific* code should be organised like so:
 ```